GluuFederation/docs-oxd-prod/3.1.1/sources/index.md

 Using oxd, you can securely send users from web apps to your [Gluu Server OpenID Connect Provider (OP) and UMA Authorization Server (AS)](https://gluu.org/docs/ce) for dynamic enrollment, single sign-on (SSO), and access management policy enforcement.

 !!!
+Warning
+    oxd 3.1.1 includes significant changes from previous versions.
+If you have previous oxd installations, please review [what's new in 3.1.x](./3.1.x-intro.md).

+!!!
 Note
     oxd only works with server-side web apps.
 If you need to integrate single-page apps (SPAs), native apps, and/or SaaS apps with your Gluu Server, review the Gluu Server [SSO integration guide](https://gluu.org/docs/ce/integration/).